PrestaShop/prestashop-specs/broader-topics/multistorespecialsspecs.md

 The page is displayed only when a specific shop is selected<br/>
 Display an information message on these pages: "Note that this page is available in a single shop context only.
 Switch context to work on it."

+6) The page isn't displayed in a group context.<br/>
+The page is displayed only when a specific shop or all shops is selected<br/>
+Display an information message on these pages: "Note that this page is available in a single shop or in all shops context.
+Switch context to work on it."

 ### List of pages for specific case 1) "Add new” actions only enabled in a specific shop context

 - Order > Order > Add new order